monktastic/no-more-contempt/index.md

     <img width="300px" src="img/half-evil.png">
 </p>

 Think back to a time when you disobeyed your conscience, pretending either that you couldn't hear it or that you could safely ignore it.
 We've all done this.
 When this happens, a schism is created in your mind: part of you knows _perfectly well_ that you're doing wrong, but that knowledge is cleverly shielded from conscious self-reflection.
 It is then easy to convince others that you _don't_ know, because you have convinced _yourself_. **All evil relies on this mechanism of self-deception**.

-We see it easily in others, but in ourselves only when it's convenient to our self-image.
+[//]: # (We see it easily in others, but in ourselves only when it's convenient to our self-image.)

-Evil (almost) never _feels_ evil.
-That's the most terrifying thing.
+Evil (almost) never _feels_ evil — or rather, even when it _does_ feel evil, the evil feels _right._ That's the most terrifying thing, and the hardest to describe.
+When I say that "evil feels right," you first imagine feeling evil — which triggers your "wrong" detector — and then think that only a "bad person" could feel this as "right."
+But that's not how it works.
+It feels _exactly_ like you do when you mock your enemies — but even _more_ obviously "good."
+That's because the worse a behavior is, the _harder_ your self-deception mechanism must work to cover it up. **If you cannot detect the "wrongness" in your mockery, you will not be able to detect it when you are committing atrocities, because your self-deception will have become infinitely stronger and more clever.**

+I know this sounds preposterous.
+"Me?
+Committing _atrocities_?
+Just what do you take me for?"
+But the truth is that if you perceive your enemies as _evil enough_, your righteous instinct will _compel_ you to do everything in your power as a "good person" to stop them — and something within you is inexorably driving you toward seeing them as _impossibly evil._ Nobody _ever_ notices when they've "crossed the line," and it's impossibly arrogant to believe that you're special — _especially_ if you don't already (consciously) recognize what is being pointed out here.

 It's not until _after_ you wake up from this self-induced trance that you discover just how badly you were fooling yourself.
-People were even trying to _warn_ you, but in that grotesque state, you couldn't see what they were pointing at.
+People were even trying to _warn_ you — but in that grotesque state, you couldn't see what they were pointing at.
 In fact, the harder they tried to show you, the more you perceived _them_ as evil, crazy, or stupid — which only deepened your self-deceptive trance.
-But most horrifically of all, you see that some part of you always knew that you were doing wrong, even as you pretended not to.
+But most horrifically of all, you will discover that **some part of you always knew that you were doing wrong, even as you pretended not to**.
+By this point it is too late to make amends.

 <p align="center" width="100%">
     <img width="300px" src="img/devil-vs-devil.png">